Grafton, New Zealand

 Grafton is a suburb of Auckland, New Zealand.
 The suburb is named for the Duke of Grafton, a patron of the first Governor of New Zealand, William Hobson, and the grandfather of a subsequent Governor, Robert FitzRoy.
-Once known as 'Grafton Heights', denoting its history as a well-off suburb in Auckland's earliest decades.

 History

 The Khyber Pass Road District was formed on 31 December 1867 to administer the area.
 In 1868, the road district renamed to Grafton Road Highway District and started operation 9 September 1868.
 In 1882 the road district was annexed by the City of Auckland.

 Description

 The suburb is characterised by its many historic buildings, many of them essentially unchanged from the early decades of the 20th century.
 While the extents of the suburb have shrunk with the motorway and arterial road construction of the middle 20th century, the remaining smaller suburb thus has a highly cohesive structure, which is recognised, for example, in the residential zoning which discourages demolition of existing buildings.

 Grafton has a local resident's association, abbreviated as the GRA.
 The menswear fashion brand and retail chain Barkers has its head office in Grafton.